-PRESIDENT EMERITUS OF THE C.S.
+PRESIDENT EMERITUS, C.S.
 LEWIS INSTITUTE

-Thomas Tarrants is President Emeritus of the C.S.
-Lewis Institute.
-After serving twelve years as president and nine years as vice President, he retired from his position as Vice President for Ministry and Director, Washington Area Fellows Program, with CSLI in June 2019.
+Tom Tarrants has lived in the Washington, DC area since 1978 and served as President of the C.S.
+Lewis Institute from 1998 to April 2010.
+He is currently Vice President for Ministry & Director, Washington Area Fellows Program.
+Prior to coming to the Institute, he served as co-pastor of Christ Our Shepherd Church in Washington, DC.
 Tom holds a Master of Divinity Degree, as well as a Doctor of Ministry Degree in Christian Spirituality.
 He is an ordained minister in the Evangelical Church Alliance and a member of the Evangelical Theological Society.
-Going forward, Tom will be spending his time writing, mentoring, consulting and traveling.
-His life story is told in Consumed by Hate, Redeemed by Love, published by Thomas Nelson Publishers.